cert-manager/website/content/docs/configuration/acme/dns01/route53.md

 use the ambient credentials and gain the permissions granted to that account.

 > 📖 Read [AWS SDKs and Tools standardized credential providers](https://docs.aws.amazon.com/sdkref/latest/guide/standardized-credentials.html)
-> to learn how cert-manager, which uses the AWS SDK for Go V2, supports all these ambient credential sources.
+> to learn how cert-manager supports all these ambient credential sources.
 >
 > ⚠️ By default, cert-manager will only use ambient credentials for
 > `ClusterIssuer` resources, not `Issuer` resources.